MrSinho/shgui/README.md

 ### DO NOT DOWNLOAD IT'S CURRENTLY BUGGED AF, I SHOULD DEBUG THE SOURCE CODE IN ORDER TO FIX THE LIBRARY BUT I DON'T THINK I'M EVER GOING TO DO SO.

 # More realistic:
+A simple and lightweight UI and console system for Vulkan applications written completely in C

 * render only characters on screen (font system using txt file)
 * make console system --> for custom commands to application, and default commands for UI vars (text, numbers, ecc.) e.g. setTextByID, setTextByName, ecc.